10 Top Eyeliner Tips for Aging Eyes

 For best results, I always prep with a hydrating eye cream to help it glide on smoothly.
 See the best eye creams for hydration.

-Use a beige shade (never white) that matches your skin tone to brighten your eyes and create a crease-free base for long-lasting makeup.
-Learn how to brighten tired eyes instantly.
+Use a beige shade (never white) that matches your skin tone and create a crease-free base for long-lasting makeup.
+Want a quick way to make your eyes look whiter?
+Try this green eyeliner trick, it really works!

 ABZ Tip: Foundation can settle into creases—concealer is a better choice for mature skin.
 Here’s why you should skip foundation on your lids.